Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Warm-up: Network Revenue Management under Limited Switches

 \subsection{The Deterministic Linear Programs}

-For any problem instance $\mathcal{I} = (T,\bm{B},K,d,n,\bp,A;\bm{Q})$, the literature have extensively studied the following deterministic linear program (DLP) in the \nrm setup.
+For any problem instance $\mathcal{I} = (T,\bm{B},K,d,n,P,A;\bm{Q})$, the literature have extensively studied the following deterministic linear program (DLP) in the \nrm setup.
 See \cite{gallego1997multiproduct, cooper2002asymptotic, maglaras2006dynamic, liu2008choice}.

-It is well known that in the \nrm setup, the above DLP serves as an upper bound on the expected revenue of any policy, even an optimal policy with an infinite switching budget (i.e., $\pi^*[\infty]$).
-It is well-known that the gap between the expected revenue obtained by the optimal policy and the DLP upper bound is bounded by $O(\sqrt{T})$ for all instances, i.e., $\Rev(\pi^*[\infty])=\DLP-O(\sqrt{T})$.
+It is well known that in the \nrm setup, the above DLP serves as an upper bound on the expected revenue of any policy, even an optimal policy with an infinite switching budget.
+It is well-known that the gap between the expected revenue obtained by the optimal policy and the DLP upper bound is bounded by $O(\sqrt{T})$, i.e., $\Rev(\pi^*[\infty])=\DLP-O(\sqrt{T})$.